Pakistan Civil Aviation Authority: Aircraft Accident Investigation Board

-Aircraft Accident Investigation Board (AAIB), working under the Aviation Division Government of Pakistan is responsible for investigating civilian aircraft accidents and serious incidents.
-In this role, the AAIB investigates and reports on aviation accidents and incidents.
-The investigation board is based in Rawalpindi near the now defunct Benazir Bhutto International Airport (BBIAP).
-It has one regional office located in Karachi near Jinnah International Airport (JIAP).
+The Aircraft Accident Investigation Board (AAIB), operating under the Aviation Division of the Government of Pakistan, was responsible for investigating civilian aircraft accidents and serious incidents.
+The board was based in Rawalpindi and maintained a regional office in Karachi near Jinnah International Airport.
+Its functions were transferred to the newly established Bureau of Air Safety Investigation following the 2023 legislation.

 Air crash investigations

-The Aircraft Accident Investigation Board held following the air crash investigations on direction of the federal Government of Pakistan.
+The Aircraft Accident Investigation Board conducted the following investigations at the direction of the federal Government of Pakistan: